 Semantic zoom is the feature that lets you zoom the Start screen in or out.
 Placing your mouse cursor at the bottom-right corner of Start Screen shows you a magnifier glass.
 Clicking on the magnifier icon will zoom in or out your screen.

 You can also use your mouse wheel to perform Semantic Zoom.
-Press CTRL key and use the mouse wheel to zoom in and zoom out.
-This is similar to the feature that we get in Internet Explorer where we can press CTRL and use the mouse wheel to increase or decrease the font size of websites.
+Press the CTRL key and use the mouse wheel to zoom in and zoom out.
+This is similar to the feature where we can press CTRL and use the mouse wheel to increase or decrease the font size of websites.

 Close Apps In Windows Using Mouse

-Closing an app is easy in Windows 8.
+Closing an app is easy in Windows.
 The apps are designed to close automatically if you are not using them.
 But since you would want to make sure you closed it, drag the app tile towards the bottom edge of the Start screen.
 The app will initially fade and then vanish into one of the Start screen tiles.

-Another method to close apps in Windows 8 is to make use of top-left hotspot of the screen to view app thumbnails and then right-click on the thumbnail to close it.
+Another method to close apps in Windows is to make use of the top-left hotspot of the screen to view app thumbnails and then right-click on the thumbnail to close it.

 Rearrange Tiles In Windows Using Mouse

 Use the wheel to make the app tile visible on the Start screen.
 When the app tile that you wish to rearrange is visible, right-click and drag it to rearrange.
 It will be easier if you zoom out the Start screen using the bottom-right magnifier.

 Run Two Apps In Split Screen Mode Using Mouse

 Position your mouse cursor on the top-left or bottom-left hotspot of the Start screen.
-When the app’s thumbnail appears, drag it to one side of the screen – to left or to the right.
+When the app’s thumbnail appears, drag it to one side of the screen – to the left or to the right.
 The app will snap to that side.
 You can then resize the app by dragging its handle (shown by three dots on the line separating your screen).